Practice and procedure

 How your complaint or comment will be dealt with

-Depending on the nature and complexity of your complaint or comment it might be possible to resolve it through our ‘Quick Resolution’ process.
-A complaint about a legal matter or a request for a review of a decision not to prosecute will not normally be dealt with by Quick Resolution.
+Depending on the nature and complexity of your complaint or comment it might be possible to resolve it through our ‘Frontline Resolution’ process.
+A complaint about a legal matter or a request for a review of a decision not to prosecute will not normally be dealt with by Frontline Resolution.
 More information on your right to ask for a review is available on our website.

 A review of a decision not to prosecute: